Perdoceo Education (NASDAQ:PRDO) Releases FY 2022 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $1.32-$1.44 for the period, compared to the consensus EPS estimate of $1.32.
+Perdoceo Education (NASDAQ:PRDO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.32-$1.44 for the period, compared to the consensus estimate of $1.32.
 The company issued revenue guidance of -.Perdoceo Education also updated its Q2 2022 guidance to $0.36-$0.38 EPS.

-Perdoceo Education (NASDAQ:PRDO – Get Rating) last announced its earnings results on Thursday, February 24th.
-The company reported $0.40 earnings per share for the quarter, beating the consensus estimate of $0.32 by $0.08.
-Perdoceo Education had a net margin of 16.03% and a return on equity of 19.23%.
-The business had revenue of $159.86 million during the quarter, compared to the consensus estimate of $166.02 million.
-On average, equities research analysts anticipate that Perdoceo Education will post 1.38 EPS for the current year.
+Perdoceo Education (NASDAQ:PRDO – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
+The company reported $0.40 EPS for the quarter, beating analysts’ consensus estimates of $0.32 by $0.08.
+Perdoceo Education had a return on equity of 19.23% and a net margin of 16.03%.
+The firm had revenue of $159.86 million during the quarter, compared to analysts’ expectations of $166.02 million.
+As a group, equities research analysts predict that Perdoceo Education will post 1.38 earnings per share for the current year.

-In related news, SVP Elise Baskel sold 9,508 shares of the firm’s stock in a transaction on Monday, May 2nd.
-The stock was sold at an average price of $11.13, for a total transaction of $105,824.04.
-Following the transaction, the senior vice president now directly owns 69,047 shares in the company, valued at $768,493.11.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Michele A. Peppers sold 14,688 shares of the business’s stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $10.74, for a total transaction of $157,749.12.
+In other Perdoceo Education news, CFO Ashish R. Ghia sold 22,973 shares of the business’s stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $11.44, for a total value of $262,811.12.
+Following the sale, the chief financial officer now directly owns 194,887 shares in the company, valued at $2,229,507.28.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, SVP David C. Czeszewski sold 16,320 shares of the business’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $10.64, for a total value of $173,644.80.
 The disclosure for this sale can be found here.
-Insiders sold a total of 88,997 shares of company stock valued at $981,656 in the last three months.
+In the last three months, insiders sold 88,997 shares of company stock worth $981,656.
 Insiders own 2.89% of the company’s stock.

 Perdoceo Education Company Profile (Get Rating)